oystein676/RegiSTORM/README.md

 # RegiSTORM
-The RegiSTORM project - To learn more about the project, please read out article (Link TBA).
+The RegiSTORM project - To learn more about the project, please read our article (Link TBA).

 Using the software:
 1. Run RegiSTORM.exe